 How will it be used?

-Autism Progress is now available in expertly created materials developed for worldwide distribution.
+Autism Progress aims to give the most detailed current picture of an individual's capabilities.
+People can be profiled from birth to early adulthood.
 Our handbook clearly and concisely describes how the profile is to be used.
 It is not seeking to ‘normalise’, but to support understanding of the person’s unique developmental profile.
 Once the profile has been completed, it will underpin discussions about future strategies and goals for that person.

 The Charities Involved